uselesstechjunks/leetcode/docs/source/ml/linearcls.rst

 	* For classification, we can always assign a different colour to each datapoint :math:`x_i` in the input space :math:`\mathcal{X}` as per the output class :math:`k` it belongs to.
 	* The decision boundary in that case is the **partition boundary** in the input space between different coloured inputs.
 	* A classifier is **linear** if the boundary can be expressed as linear equations involving :math:`\mathbf{x}_j`.
+	* We can extend linear classifier to create non-linear decision boundary in the original input space by using transforms, such as basis expansion.

 **************************************************************************************
 Probabilistic Classifiers